amitsk00/gcp-sec-engg/docs/security.md

   * With IAP, you can set up group-based application access: a resource could be accessible for employees and inaccessible for contractors, or only accessible to a specific department
   * when you want to enforce access control policies for applications and resources
   * works with signed headers or GAE Standard as well
+* IAP doesn't handle HC - JWT header validation allows the health check path
+* Signed headers provide secondary security in case someone bypasses IAP
+  * it strips the x-goog-* headers provided by the client
+  * JWT is in the HTTP request header x-goog-iap-jwt-assertion
+    * JWT header Algorithm	ES256

 ### Cloud Asset Inventory